-The 2020 breeding season had the greatest number of chicks to hatch and fledge since 2003.
-However, the reproductive success of Squam's loon pairs in recent years remains far below pre-2005 levels.
+Despite the excellent results of the 2020 breeding season, which saw the greatest number of chicks hatch and fledge on Squam since 2003, the reproductive success of Squam's loon pairs in recent years remains far below pre-2005 levels.
 From 1995-2004, an average of 10.1 chicks hatched each year on Squam and an average of 6.6 chicks fledged.
 From 2008-2020, an average of only 5.4 chicks hatched each year and 3.1 fledged.
-This is a rate of 0.24 chicks surviving per territorial pair (CS/TP), half the statewide average and half the rate of 0.48 CS/TP needed to maintain a viable population (Figure 2).
+This is a rate of 0.24 chicks surviving per territorial pair (CS/TP), half the statewide average and half the rate of 0.48 CS/TP needed to maintain a viable loon population (Figure 2).

-LPC carries out management activities to help increase the chances for successful productivity and chick survival.
-In 2020, LPC floated 8 nesting rafts on Squam Lake (Figure 3), and 7 of those rafts were used.
-LPC protected 12 nesting attempts by placing signs or signs/ropelines around the nesting areas.
-In 2020, all but one chick hatched on Squam came from LPC's rafts and all chicks were protected by nesting signs and LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.
+LPC carries out management activities to help increase the chances for successful hatching and chick survival.
+In 2021, LPC floated 9 nesting rafts on Squam Lake (Figure 3), and, to date, 6 of those rafts were used.
+LPC protected all 10 nesting attempts by placing signs or signs/ropelines around the nesting areas.
+To date in 2021, 6 of the 7 chicks hatched on Squam came from LPC's rafts, and all chicks were protected by nesting signs/ropelines and LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.